The Landscape of the California Coast

 A photographer, teacher and designer, Stephen has been teaching and working in photography since 1977.
 His books include At Mono Lake, the critically acclaimed The Great Central Valley: California's Heartland and Making a Digital Book.
 He runs his own photography, publishing and design company--scanning and designing his photographic books using a Macintosh computer and since 1994 photographing in the field with digital view cameras.

-Current projects include With a New Eye, his groundbreaking and historic all digital national parks project.
+Current projects include With a New Eye, his groundbreaking and historic all digital national parks project, a new book Stephen Johnson On Digital Photography for O'Reilly, ongoing portfolio development and extensive lecturing.

 see Stephen Johnson Biography